-Pride looks a little different this year, and it’s more than likely you’ll be at home instead of joining a parade or other public celebration.
-With the money you might’ve spent, we suggest taking the opportunity to invest in the organizations that work to make sure the world is safe for everyone—especially those who are most marginalized by society.
-There are so many Black-led LGBTQ+ organizations in the United States that aim to create justice for the Black queer community, and now is the perfect time to support them.
-Rather than spending your extra cash on a new outfit for your Pride-themed Zoom party, consider taking that money and putting it toward a Black-led LGBTQ+ organization that’s working to do some serious good in the world.
+Pride looks a little different these days, but whether you’re celebrating at a parade or at home with loved ones, it’s important to put your money where your mouth is when it comes to supporting the L.G.B.T.Q.I.A.+ community, whether you’re a proud member or a dedicated ally.
+Investing in the organizations that work to make sure the world is safe for everyone—especially those who are most marginalized by society—is a great thing to do, and there are so many Black-led L.G.B.T.Q.I.A.+ organizations in the United States that aim to create justice for the Black queer community.
+Rather than spending your extra cash on a new outfit for the Pride parade, consider taking that money and donating it to any of the below organizations working to do some serious good.

-So many creators, influencers and activists are rounding up some amazing resources on social media right now, and we saw an amazing list of Black-led LGBTQ+ organizations from Shea Couleé—a wonderfully outspoken advocate for justice who also happens to be an incredibly talented drag queen.
-Below, you’ll find the eight different organizations that Shea Couleé shared, to which you can donate or learn more about.
-Whether it’s supporting the decriminalization of LGBTQ+ youth or working to fund grassroots trans justice groups, these Black-led organizations are ones you can feel truly great about supporting.
+So many creators, influencers and activists are finally speaking up and spreading awareness about injustices experienced by Black members of the L.G.B.T.Q.I.A.+ community.
+After seeing an amazing list of organizations shared last year by Shea Couleé (a wonderfully outspoken advocate for justice who also happens to be an incredibly talented drag queen) I wanted to remind you all of her top picks for where to donate and volunteer if you’re looking to get involved.
+Whether it’s supporting the decriminalization of L.G.B.T.Q.I.A.+ youth or working to fund grassroots trans justice groups, these Black-led organizations are ones you can feel truly great about supporting.

-While all of these organizations seek to create justice and safety for LGBTQ+ individuals, some span the entire country while a few are rooted in one city, working directly with folks from one place.
-If you feel compelled to support organizations closer to your home, do some research and find out what Black-led LGBTQ+ organizations are located in your area.
+All of the organizations below seek to create justice and safety for L.G.B.T.Q.I.A.+ individuals, with some spanning the entire country and a few rooted in one city, working directly with folks from their community—and perhaps yours, too.
+If you feel compelled to support organizations closer to your home, do some research and find out what Black-led L.G.B.T.Q.I.A.+ organizations are located in your area.
 Hopefully, you’ll find a place where you can donate more than your money—maybe even your time.
-Until then, though, these eight organizations are definitely worth reading about and supporting this Pride month and, of course, far beyond.

 LGBTQ+ Freedom Fund

-The LGBTQ+ Freedom Fund works to build a critical mass against the mass detention of LGBTQ+ people.
+The LGBTQ+ Freedom Fund works to build a critical mass against the mass detention of L.G.B.T.Q.I.A.+ people.
 The organization posts bail to help secure the safety and freedom of people in jail and in immigration detention.
-They’ve freed people in 15 different states across the United States, making sure that LGBTQ+ folks—who are three times as likely to get arrest than heterosexual individuals—are safe.
+They’ve freed people in 15 different states across the United States, making sure that L.G.B.T.Q.I.A.+ folks—who are three times as likely to get arrest than heterosexual individuals—are safe.

-The Solutions Not Punishment Coalition (SNaPCo) is a collaborative that builds Black trans and queer power, forcing systemic divestment from the prison industrial complex and investing in services that help empower and support the Black trans and queer communities.
+The Solutions Not Punishment Collaborative (SNaP Co.) is a collaborative that builds Black trans and queer power, forcing systemic divestment from the prison industrial complex and investing in services that help empower and support the Black trans and queer communities.
 Their mission is to end the mass crisis of passive genocide, incarceration and criminalization of Black trans women, trans and queer people and the entirety of the Black community.

 House Of GG